interledgerjs/web-monetization-polyfill/README.md

 - The polyfill creates an `IlpPluginIframe` pointing to the Iframe
 - The polyfill instantiates an IlpStream connection with the address, shared secret, and plugin
 - Ilp packets are passed via `IlpPluginIframe` to the handler iframe

+## TODOs

+- [ ] the user can reject the request and return to a different URL.
+- [ ] finish writing the iframe plugin.
+- [ ] write an ILP handler for the example that can connect to moneyd.
+- [ ] make the index compile to something even smaller
+- [ ] make sure that all features from second have been ported over
+- [ ] check if web monetization already exists in the browser